tytydraco/yessleep/out/Orion_Pest_Control_Maybe_Dont_Touch_Grass_For_A_While.md

 “You say that as if you don’t violate the Geneva Convention on a weekly basis.”
 I retorted, following him as he began to lead us to the last spot.

 “Oh, a little torture builds some character.
 Take you, for example.
 You were fuckin’ insufferable before all this, but now…” He paused, considering before he completed his thought with a chuckle.
-“Well, on second thought, you’re *still* a pain in my arse.”
+“Well, on second thought, you’re *still* a pain in my ass.”

 *Yeah, same to you, fucker.*